 Downtown Chicago is safe, but certain areas are safer than others.
 For example, the Loop is a very safe area, as is River North.
-These areas are well-lit and have a lot of people around, so they’re less likely to be targeted by criminals.
-If you’re traveling to Chicago, it’s important to stay in these areas.
+These areas are well-lit and have a lot of people around, so they’re less likely to be targeted by criminals interested in more than pickpocketing or property crime, or theft.

 Other Safety Guides

 Amanda is a Chicago-based queer travel, arts, and lifestyle writer who is passionate about exploring the world.
 Her work has been featured in Newcity Stage, The Chicago Reader, Huffington Post, and Yahoo, as well as the November 2022 book, “Chicago Like a Local” and other travel journals available on Amazon.
 Amanda’s favorite destinations include Costa Rica, Prague, Dublin, Hong Kong, and every Disney park she’s visited.